-During the fall and spring semesters, a student is considered full-time when enrolled for twelve or more credits, half time when enrolled for six to eleven (6-11) credits, and less than half time when enrolled for fewer than six (6) credits.
+For all programs except as noted below: During the fall and spring semesters, a student is considered full-time when enrolled for twelve or more credits, three-quarter time when enrolled for nine to eleven (9-11) credits, half time when enrolled for six to eight (6-8) credits, and less than half time when enrolled for fewer than six (6) credits.
 A student who is half time or less than half time is considered part-time.